spiffe/spiffe.io/content/spire/try/quickstart.md

 ---
-title: SPIRE Quickstart
+title: SPIRE Quickstart for Linux and MacOS X
-short: SPIRE Quickstart
+short: SPIRE Quickstart for Linux and MacOS X
 description: How to quickly get SPIRE up and running
 weight: 1
 toc: false